yanone/uselessfontchallenge/README.md

 ```
     ╔═══════════════════════════════════════════════════════════════╗
     ║  🌈 DROP A FONT → WATCH IT BOUNCE LIKE IT'S 1999! 🌈         ║
+    ║                                                               ║
+    ║  💿 COMPATIBLE WITH: Windows 95, Netscape Navigator 4.0+     ║
+    ║  📡 BEST VIEWED WITH: CRT Monitor & Dial-up Connection       ║
     ╚═══════════════════════════════════════════════════════════════╝
 ```

+### 🆕 **BREAKING NEWS FROM CYBERSPACE!** 🆕
+*This website is Y2K compliant and geocities approved!* ⭐

 ### 🎯 **WHAT IS THIS TOTALLY TUBULAR THING?**